-Healthy Life Medical is now offering medical marijuana consultations in Longwood, FL.
+Healthy Life Medical is now offering medical marijuana card certifications in Casselberry, FL.
 To be a candidate for medical cannabis in the state of Florida you must have been diagnosed with one of the following conditions and have medical history from a prior physician showing the diagnosis.

 Positive Status for Human Immune Deficiency (HIV)